Write for Us

 - Blog essayists sharing personal stories

-We consider original, previously unpublished submissions and are happy to link to your personal blog or website in the post.
+We consider original, previously unpublished submissions and are happy to link to your personal blog or website in your author bio.
 We require samples of published writing and a professional biography that demonstrates your qualifications to speak to our audience of college parents and families.

 Requirements for CollegiateParent posts:

 - If your goal is to promote or sell a product or service through CollegiateParent, you can learn more about sponsored content/native advertising opportunities by clicking here.

 - If self-promoting within a content-rich article, please do so discreetly and remember that your author bio is a good place to include your details and links.
 We reserve the right to edit your post if it is too self-referential.

-- Bio: Your bio should be approximately 100 words and can include your social media handles as well as any other relevant links you wish to display.
+- Biography: Your bio should be approximately 100 words and can include your social media handles as well as any other relevant links you wish to display.
 If you are connected to a specific college or university, or are the parent of college students, please include this.